xwmx/pandoc-ruby/README.markdown

 ## Caveats

 * This has only been tested on \*nix systems.
-* ODT is not currently supported because it is a binary format.
 * PDF conversion may require additional dependencies and has not been tested.

 ## Note on Patches/Pull Requests